-Elements of the 'other' figure of £3,687k are included within the Financial Instruments note (excluding prepayments and finance leases).
+Amounts falling due in one year total £16,122k, broken down as per the graph below.
+Elements of the 'other' figure are included within the Financial Instruments note (excluding prepayments and finance leases).

 Note 13 - Cash and Cash Equivalents

 The balance of Cash and Cash Equivalents is made up of the following elements: